andrew-erasmus/odin-recipes/README.md

 # odin-recipes
+Andrew Erasmus
+09/04/2023
-A simple website to display some recipes
+This project is to build a simple website to display some recipes.
+The skills I will have developed by the end of this website is to master the basics of HTML and the structure of a simple website before moving onto further learning with languages such as CSS and JS.